Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Desember 2024 13.37.03 UTC
+- WIB: Selasa, 3 Desember 2024 14.26.42 UTC
-- WITA: Selasa, 3 Desember 2024 14.37.03 UTC
+- WITA: Selasa, 3 Desember 2024 15.26.42 UTC
-- WIT: Selasa, 3 Desember 2024 15.37.03 UTC
+- WIT: Selasa, 3 Desember 2024 16.26.42 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

 Kategori: inspirational